 Radio Interviews with CLAS Faculty

-On the third Thursday of each month at 10:00am, WGVU's Shelley Irwin interviews a CLAS faculty member.
-We've been granted permission to provide these interviews as MP3 files for members of the GVSU community to enjoy.
+On the third Thursday of each month at 10:00 a.m., WGVU's Shelley Irwin interviews a CLAS faculty member.
+Please access these interviews from the WGVU website.

 One Friday per month, AWRI's Al Steinman speaks with Shelley on topics related to our waterways and research at the Institute.

 Cynthia Thompson (BIO) on her primate research

 Karen Libman, professor of Theatre on Shakespeare Festival, Will Power Camp, and her upcoming Fulbright